In Others We Serve Christ.

 “I have set you an example that you should do as I have done for you,” Jesus says.

-Jesus, the Son of God, the Most High King, Lord of Lords, never placed himself in a position above others.
+Jesus, the Son of God, the Highest King, Lord of Lords, never placed himself in a position above others.
 He led by serving, and He loved by serving.
-He washed feet.
+He washed his feet.
 He fed thousands.
 He walked to visit and heal the sick and dead.
 He stopped to touch and heal a sick woman.
 He spent time with those no one else cared to spend time with.
 Jesus lived a life of humility.

 Jesus showed us that serving others and humility go hand in hand.